jadecobra/python_tdd_exercises/source/classes_initializer.rst

         def __init__(self, sex='M'):
             self.sex = sex

-  the terminal still shows an :doc:`AssertionError`
+  the terminal still shows an :doc:`/AssertionError`

 * when I remove the ``__init__`` :doc:`method <functions>` from the ``Girl`` class